ERy03/Ery03/README.md

 ---

 Follow my Github and check the green squares!
 Challenging myself to code everyday until I find a job.
+`Start Dec 13, 2021`

 Don't see a green square?